From the SOC Floor

 The Ingestion Tax: Why Your SIEM Budget Is Broken

-You're paying $0.88 for every gigabyte your SIEM looks at.
+You are paying $0.88 for every gigabyte your SIEM looks at.
 Not analyzes.
 Not protects.
 Just indexes.
 500GB/day?
-That's $160K/year to build a search engine over your own data.
+That is $160K/year to build a search engine over your own data.

 Why We Chose Sovereign Over Scale

 Your security should never be someone else's leverage.
 We built Vigilense AI so you never have to trade control for capability.
-Here's why sovereignty matters.
+Here is why sovereignty matters.

 Alert Fatigue Is a Design Problem, Not a People Problem